 I had my first child (a daughter) just after moving to Minnesota.
 As it turned out my daughter had a serious heart defect that required major surgeries at Boston Children’s Hospital (a Fontan to be specific).
 It quickly became clear that she was going to need hands-on care from a parent as she developed.

 Since we had some acreage, I quit my state job and started growing blueberries and produce on our land.
 Fast forward 3 years and we had another child and the berry and produce project turned into a small but productive organic farm, specializing in blueberries, heirloom tomatoes and chile peppers.

 While my daughter is not “cured” with a normal heart, she is now a beautiful young adult living a good life in Denver Colorado, as is her brother.

-In the meantime, the farm kept growing, we established a commercial kitchen on the farm and started making preserves out of the fruit we grew.
-You can see our whole range of award-winning preserves, our spice blends and our shrub syrups at our thriving online store.
+In the meantime, the farm kept growing, we established a commercial kitchen on the farm and started making preserves and tea blends out of the fruit and herbs we grew.

 The last real pivot was becoming an online diet and health coach.
 The farm work had definitely kept me healthy, but it wasn’t until my kids were older that I realized (or cared) about how much weight I had gained.

-My latest addition is to share easy cooking tutorials (video).
-You can now find a list of cooking and gardening tutorials on my You Tube channel.
+You can find a list of cooking and gardening tutorials on my You Tube channel.

-In summary, my two websites (HeathGlen and Farm to Jar) are an effort to share some of the knowledge accumulated from all of these previous life experiences (and research) in cooking, gardening and health.
+In summary, my two websites (HeathGlen Teas and Farm to Jar) are an effort to share some of the knowledge accumulated from all of these previous life experiences (and research) in food, drink, and health.